 About Chicago’s Food Bank

 The Greater Chicago Food Depository is Chicago’s food bank.
-We provide food for hungry people while striving to end hunger in our community.
+We believe a healthy community starts with food.

 As the face of hunger in our community has changed, the Food Depository has evolved.
 Our programs address the specific needs of diverse groups, including children, older adults and veterans.